 Speech & Language Therapy

-Speech Therapy at MCC focuses on development of a student’s communication skills through development of receptive and expressive language skills.
+Speech-language therapy at MCC focuses on expanding a student’s communication skills through the development of receptive, expressive and pragmatic language skills, motor-speech skills and play skills.